 The catfight cried for relief after a while, though, and it came through the cartoonlike thought bubbles carried on by the chorus.
 This brought the sculptor's original love into the picture (as well as the savage hunter who sweeps the young woman away, though Thiyam had little use for this figure), and when actress Indira began to dance a remarkably liquid undulating movement, the muselike seductiveness of her old relationship with the sculptor was clear.

 If this "Dead" was intriguing but challenging fare for the uninitiated, the direct and charming "Ismat Apa Ke Naam" ("In Celebration of Elder Sister Ismat") was like a relaxed party that even outsiders could enjoy.
-The performance, in Urdu, drew rich and consistent laughter from the knowing crowd at Sunday night's performance, the last of three over the weekend in the Family Theater.
-The surtitles translated enough - though surely not even half of Chughtai's language, which star Naseeruddin Shah announced was unchanged - for non-Urdu speakers to keep up.
+The performance, in Hindustani, drew rich and consistent laughter from the knowing crowd at Sunday night's performance, the last of three over the weekend in the Family Theater.
+The surtitles translated enough for non-Urdu speakers to keep up - though surely not even half of Chughtai's language, which star Naseeruddin Shah announced was unchanged.

 Shah, an acclaimed actor best known here for film roles in "The League of Extraordinary Gentlemen" and "Monsoon Wedding," was enthusiastically greeted as he took the stage before the show to explain that Chughtai's stories sparked controversy over her long 20th-century career.
 No doubt: The three moral tales on view merrily yet compassionately traipsed beyond the strict boundaries of conventional decorum.